robin277t/10-pin-bowling-challenge/README.md

 ## The Task

 - **This is primarily a bowling scorecard challenge**

-- **Secondary is to create a game from the command line using random rolls**
+- Secondary is to create a game from the command line using random rolls

 - Count and sum the scores of a bowling game for one player (in JavaScript).

+- Create lean code, with classes and methods with clear responsibilities.

 - A bowling game consists of 10 frames in which the player tries to knock down the 10 pins.
 In every frame the player can roll one or two times.
 The actual number depends on strikes and spares.
 The score of a frame is the number of knocked down pins plus bonuses for strikes and spares.
 After every frame the 10 pins are reset.